Mr. Vertigo: Uncle Slim

 Uncle Slim is the antagonist of the story.
 He has treated Walt very badly and gave him no attention.
 When Walt is at the top of his success, Slim kidnaps Walt.
 He has planned this carefully.
 Later on, he attacks Yehudi and Walt.
 Also this has been prepared thoroughly.
 Slim gets into the criminal drugs circuit.

 Themes and historical context

 Racism

 Many Americans in the 1920s were unhappy about the immigration from Eastern Europe.
 A group called White Anglo-Saxon Protestant tried to reduce the number of immigrants to the US and the Ku Klux Klan tried to get rid of people who they considered to be a threat to the USA.
-The latter is responsible for a switching point in the novel, as the Ku Klux Klan kills Aesop and Mother Sioux and put the house on fire.
+The latter is responsible for a switching point in the novel, as the Ku Klux Klan kills Aesop and Mother Sioux and puts the house on fire.

 Also Walt is full of racism before he meets Master Yehudi.
 He does not want to live with a Jew, a negro and an Indian.